 Members of the IAAPS Academic and Engineering teams also engaged in a Meet the Expert live chat and the new IAAPS R&I facility and IAAPS research portfolio were showcased in a virtual exhibition.

 Events such as LCV will continue to play a key role in showcasing the vast amount of expertise and collaborative support available within IAAPS, as well as the development of our state-of-the-art research facilities.
-With the opening of the new facility in 2021, we’re keen to leverage all opportunities to connect and collaborate with organisations of all sizes to enable greater knowledge sharing and innovation in the transition to more sustainable propulsion systems.
+With the opening of the new facility on the horizon, we’re keen to leverage all opportunities to connect and collaborate with organisations of all sizes to enable greater knowledge sharing and innovation in the transition to more sustainable propulsion systems.